jojojona372/s/README.md

 # README
 ## XSteam shortcut for Matlab
 This script makes it possible to use XSteam on arrays, too.
-Also, it's shorter to type 's(...)' than to type 'XSteam(...)' every time.
+Also, it's shorter to type 'xs(...)' than to type 'XSteam(...)' every time.

 ## Download instructions
-Go to [this page](https://raw.githubusercontent.com/jojojona372/s/main/s.m), and right-click.
+Go to [this page](https://raw.githubusercontent.com/jojojona372/s/main/xs.m), and right-click.
 Then select "save as", and save the file somewhere.

 ## Install instructions
-1. Download `s.m`, and place it in the folder that you'd like to use.
+1. Download `xs.m`, and place it in the folder that you'd like to use.
 If you place it in the same folder as `XSteam.m`, the next step should not be necessary.
-2. Next, use the command `pathtool` in Matlab to add the folder that you placed `s.m` in, to your Matlab path.
+2. Next, use the command `pathtool` in Matlab to add the folder that you placed `xs.m` in, to your Matlab path.

 # How to use
 ## As a shortcut
-`s()` can be used as a shortcut for `XSteam()`, since typing "s" is a lot faster than typing "XSteam" every time.
+`s()` can be used as a shortcut for `XSteam()`, since typing "xs" is a lot faster than typing "XSteam" every time.
-You can use it the same way you use XSteam, but instead of `XSteam(...)` you write `s(...)`.
+You can use it the same way you use XSteam, but instead of `XSteam(...)` you write `xs(...)`.

 For example: